AndrasLibor/Urban-Climatology-tools/README.md

 # Vector based H/W calculation:

 Uses vector data of roads to find possible canyons in the DSM.
 If canyon is found H/W ratio is calculated perpendicular to road direction.
+Returns a vector output (GeoJSON) with locations and H/W values of the canyons.

 Use the vectorHWcalculation.py with the following arguments: